Covert Comic Home Page

 Is there a message here?
 If so, I assume the message is: I should have brought a lot more liquor.

-This morning, was briefly briefed by a briefer wearing (presumably) briefs.
+This morning was briefly briefed by a briefer wearing (probably) briefs.
 Subject of said briefing: briefees whom I'll briefly be briefing.

-Following the briefing, caught a shuttle back to my quarters.
-While on the way, experienced a massive sand storm that reduced visibility to near zero and made any movement virtually impossible.
-Momentarily felt as if I was at State Department in DC attending a conference on sustainable Third World socio-economic development.
+Following the briefing, caught an armored shuttle back to my quarters.
+While on the way experienced a massive sandstorm that reduced visibility to near zero and made any forward movement virtually impossible.
+Momentarily felt as if I was back in DC attending a State Department conference on sustainable Third World socio-economic development.

 Tuesday

-I think it's important that the American people understand: this war in Iraq isn't about oil.
+I think it's important that the American people understand that the US presence in Iraq isn't about oil.
 It's about the money you get from selling oil.

 Oh, and by the way, I've definitely decided that my favorite smell is Kevlar.
 Unless Kevlar doesn't have a smell, in which case my favorite smell is me wearing Kevlar.